trehn/termtrack/README.rst

 	  --version                 Show version and exit
 	  --help                    Show this message and exit

-Credit goes to `vain/asciiworld <https://github.com/vain/asciiworld>`_ for inspiration.
+Credit goes to `vain/asciiworld <https://github.com/vain/asciiworld>`_ for inspiration and some tasty pieces of code.

 ------------------------------------------------------------------------